 To which question to attach the incubation queue

-The rationale for selecting the incubation question flows in the current SG17 structure
+The rationale for selecting the incubation question flows in the current SG17 structure and distribution of experts was as below

-We cannot create new questions so we cannot create a “Question 0” as incubation question
+We cannot create new questions so we cannot create a “Question 0” as incubation question.
+However a “Question 0” could be interpreted as covering the scope of “Emerging technologies” could have multiple benefits at the expense of creating a new question

-Q1 cannot take work items in the current setup as there are no experts in this question, this is a coordination question.
-The Incubation new role requires expertise to do the peer reviews and offer a normal good conditions for the work item to develop
+Q1 could take work items in its current setup as there are no experts in this question, this is a coordination question.
+The Incubation new role requires expertise to do the peer reviews and offer a normal good conditions for the work item to develop.
+Yet should there be a solid incubation co-rapporteur 1) experts would come where the work is being done and 2) it would regroup the incubation queue and management with the coordination question

-None of Q3, Q5, Q6, Q7, Q8, Q9, Q10, Q11, Q12, Q13 nor Q14 can carry the role because they have today a specific purpose (right or wrong doesn’t matter here) and are specialized
+None of Q3, Q5, Q6, Q7, Q8, Q9, Q10, Q11, Q12, Q13 nor Q14 can carry the role because they have today a specific purpose (right or wrong doesn’t matter here) and are specialized unless we would opt for a distributed incubation queue mechanism vs a central queue mechanism but this would require to go with a very specific structure of SG17 with a number of assumptions:

+Principle of stable long term Working Parties

+Principle of ‘mother’ question in each Working Party

+This would resolve some problems of work load but would make the incubation allocation probably much harder

 Rests Q2 about Architecture and Frameworks and Q4 Cybersecurity